// guide

 Outputting file paths

 Sometimes you may not be sure what files dprint is picking up and formatting.
-To check, use the output-file-paths subcommand to see all the resolved file paths for the current plugins based on the CLI arguments and configuration.
+To check, use the file-paths subcommand to see all the resolved file paths for the current plugins based on the CLI arguments and configuration.

-dprint output-file-paths
+dprint file-paths

 Example output: